 But I am ashamed to admit that there is only one person who is really to blame for my poor mental health.
 And that person is ME!

 And the reason why I am to blame is simple.
-I do not look after myself.
+I don’t look after myself.

 “I am too tired.”